Maldives Relaxes PCR Test Rules for Visitors

 Tourists who want to visit the Maldives must take a Covid-19 PRC Test.
 Entry to the Maldives will be permitted only to those whose test result is negative.

 The PCR test, which previously had to be taken within 72 hours before departing from the first embarkation port towards the Maldives, now could be performed within 96 hours (4 days).
-This new rule also applies to those who had received a full vaccination or had recovered from Covid-19.
+This new rule also applies to those who have received a full vaccination or have recovered from Covid-19.

-Now tourists who had received two doses of a Covid-19 vaccine can also stay at guesthouses in local islands, while if they are not fully vaccinated can only stay at resort islands.
+Now tourists who have received two doses of a Covid-19 vaccine can also stay at guesthouses in local islands, while if they are not fully vaccinated can only stay at resort islands.

 Tourists with a negative PCR test result who have not had the recommended doses of the vaccine could stay at guesthouses only if 95% of the staff in the island’s tourist facilities has been vaccinated.

 All visitors and locals are still required to wear covering masks in public areas and to undergo PCR test and body temperature screening if requested by local authorities.

 On-arrival tourist visas for those arriving from South Asian countries resumed on 15 July 2021, and the government has re-evaluated and allowed for stay at guesthouses from 26 July.